jessicaaustin/eeg-ml/code/classifier/spacing/README.txt

 These scripts depend on aligned data in ../../../data-lg

-Then, run these in order:
+Once you have aligned data, run these in order:
 1. findDataWithGoodEEG
 2. prepareAllAlignedData